Quivers with relations for symmetrizable Cartan matrices I : Foundations: Locally free -modules

 \subsection{The Coxeter matrix}

-The \emph{Cartan matrix} $C_H$ of $H$ is the $(n\times n)$-matrix with $k$th column the dimension vector of $P_k$, $1 \le k \le n$.
+The \emph{Cartan matrix} $C_H$ of $H$ is the $(n\times n)$-matrix with $k$th column the dimension vector $\dimv(P_k)$, $1 \le k \le n$.
 (This is not to be confused with the Cartan matrix $C$.)
-The matrix $C_H$ is invertible.
-(We can choose a numbering of the vertices of $Q(C,\Omega)$ such that $C_H$ is an upper triangular matrix with non-zero entries on the diagonal.)
+It follows that the $k$th row of $C_H$ is $\dimv(I_k)$, $1 \le k \le n$, see for example \cite[Section~2.4, p.70]{Ri3}.
+The matrix $C_H$ is invertible over $\Q$ (but not necessarily over $\Z$).
+(We can choose a numbering of the vertices of $Q(C,\Omega)$ such that $C_H$ is an upper triangular matrix with only non-zero entries on the diagonal.)
 The \emph{Coxeter matrix} of $H$ is defined as